akkartik/mu/vocabulary.md

 - Code-points: integer representing a Unicode character.
 Must be representable in 32 bits as utf-8; largest supported value is 0x10000.

-Mu will let you convert between bytes, code-point-utf8s and code-points using `copy`, and trust that you know what you're doing.
-Be aware that doing so is only correct for English/Latin characters, digits and symbols.
+Mu will let you convert between `byte`, `code-point-utf8` and `code-point` using `copy`, and trust that you know what you're doing.
+Be aware that doing so is only correct for English/Latin characters, digits and symbols (ASCII).

 ### Functions